AAMA 501.2 Los Angeles Window Water Testing

 The AAMA 501.2-15 Window Water Testing is, however, very specific in the nozzle used and the method by which water is applied onto the specimen.

 Take the Nozzle for example.
 The specific nozzle used is manufactured by one company in the US and is specific to this test.
 Water pressures for this test are to be valve adjusted to a pressure of 30-35 psi displayed by a “calibrated” gauge.
 Even the water hose diameter is suggested.
 In some cases water pressures have to dip below this standard number.
-There is an exception written into the 501.2 which allows a reduction to 25 lbs as quoted here;
+There is an exception written into the 501.2 which allows a reduction to 25 lbs. as quoted here below:

 Special Notes for the AAMA 501.2-15 Los Angeles Window Water Testing method